jaranyaTan/jaranyaTan.github.io/README.md

 </p>

 <h2>Sakila Film Rental Shop Monthly Report</h2>
 <p>This report tells a story about monthly revenue in the film rental shop.
-You can see the cause of increase or decrease revenue and you will find the way to increase revenue by the film or the actors that people are interested.
+You can see the cause of increase or decrease revenue and you will find the way to increase revenue by the film or the actors that people are interested in.
 </p>
 <p>Data source by Sakila Simple Database in MySQL</p>
 <p align = 'center'>